neospl0it/neospl0it.github.io/_posts/2025-02-03-dina-1-vulnhub-walkthrough.md

 msf6 >
 ```

-here we can see 3 exploits available
+Here Three Exploits Available

-lets use first exploit
+We will use the first exploit:

 ```bash
 msf6 > use 0